 Everyone loves receiving a package.
 Whether it’s a delicious meal ordered half an hour ago or a fancy floral arrangement sent by loved ones, the arrival of these items often add a dash of excitement to our days.
 Unsurprisingly, the pandemic has spurred the e-commerce industry to grow by leaps and bounds, showing an 87 percent year-over-year growth from 2019 to 2020 in Singapore alone.

 Despite the enduring popularity of online shopping, issues like delayed deliveries or growing concern over environmental impacts can dampen the e-commerce experience.
-Here to address some of these logistical woes are autonomous mobile robots (AMRs), traversing the final mile to bring parcels to you—whenever it’s most convenient.
-With a one-year trial led by the Infocomm Media Development Authority (IMDA) and its partners now underway in Punggol, these AMRs will soon be arriving to make the delivery process speedy, safe and worry-free.
+Here to address some of these logistical woes are autonomous mobile robots (AMRs) that are powered by artificial intelligence, traversing the final mile to bring parcels to you—whenever it’s most convenient.
+With a one-year trial led by the Infocomm Media Development Authority (IMDA) and its partners now underway in Punggol, these AMRs will soon be arriving to make the delivery process speedy, safe, and worry-free in Singapore.

 Say hello to Camello

-According to Senior Minister of State Dr Janil Puthucheary, who was present as Camello showed off its skills at the neighbouring Oasis Terraces community centre in Punggol last 10 March 2021, the residents' active participation and feedback will be crucial for the trial’s success.
+According to Senior Minister of State Dr Janil Puthucheary, who was present as Camello, a showcase of artificial intelligence in Singapore, showed off its skills at the neighbouring Oasis Terraces community centre in Punggol last 10 March 2021, the residents' active participation and feedback will be crucial for the trial’s success.

 Deliveries on demand

-As is the case when robots are involved, Camello’s delivery process is remarkably convenient.
+As is the case when robots are involved, Camello’s delivery process powered by artificial intelligence is remarkably convenient.
 Residents can simply shop online or handpick groceries at the supermarket.
 These goods are then entrusted to dispatch operators, who load them into the robot, and with a preferred delivery schedule set, the robot takes care of the rest!

 Moving at safe walking speeds of five kilometres per hour, Camello expertly navigates turns and climbs ramps—all while navigating the route to the destination.
 Collisions are also nothing to worry about; armed with multiple sensors and an AI-powered avoidance system, Camello will alter its course to avoid obstacles or pull to a halt if someone dashes across its path.
 Despite these precautions, safety officers will still accompany the AMRs throughout the trial period.